+quite - put it on ice in the 7th after Independent scored what seemed at the time like two unimportant "insurance" runs on just one hit and three sonnel.
 George doesn't know much of anything about returning players and so far cares less.
-All jobs are open and all can be won in practice.
+All jobs are open and all can be won in practice. errors in the home half of the 6th.

-OUTSIDE OF the usual couple of pulled muscles and stiff joints, no injuries have riddled the Montgomery training camp.
-And while the school's foot-
+to lead the game's hitters. ple of pulled muscles and stiff joints, no injuries have riddled the Montgomery training camp.